hasferrr/chizuru-translator/README.md

 # Chizuru-Translator

-**Chizuru-Translator** is an AI-powered tool designed to translate SRT and ASS subtitle files.
-It uses custom AI model endpoints to provide high-quality translations that fit your needs.
+**Chizuru-Translator** is an AI Subtitle Translator for SRT/ASS subtitle files.
+It uses custom AI model endpoints to provide high-quality and context-aware translations that fit your needs.
 Suitable for videos, films, or anime episodes, it offers a quick and easy solution.
 Let’s be honest—it’s a lifesaver for leecher moe weebs who just want their subs fast and accurate.

 ## Setup